-ART 3302 - Intermediate Ceramics: Molds, Multiples, and Mechanical Means (6 / 0/3) Prerequisite: ART 3301 with a minimum grade of C.
+ART 3302 - Intermediate Ceramics: Molds, Multiples, and Mechanical Means (6 /0/3)

 This is an intermediate course that provides students the opportunity to expand their technical skills, experience and critical thinking skills through the completion of a series of process specific projects.
 Each project requires research, an oral presentation and the production of personally derived artwork that utilizes the given process/technical information and reflects the assigned research.